peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 Adding MCP Servers to Amazon Q CLI is super easy, and requires you to do two things:

-1. Create a "mcp.json" file
+1. Create a **"mcp.json"** file
-2. Edit the "mcp.json" file to add any MCP Servers you want to add
+2. Edit the **"mcp.json"** file to add any MCP Servers you want to add

-When you make those changes, the next time you restart Q, it will try and load up any MCP Servers you have configured.
+When you make those changes, the next time you restart Amazon Q CLI, it will try and load up any MCP Servers you have configured.

 You can add MCP Servers at the global level (every time you start an Amazon Q CLI session), or at specific project workspaces (they will start just for those projects).
-The location of the "mcp.json" file determines this:
+The location of the **"mcp.json"** file determines this:

-* Global MCP Settings - "~/.aws/amazonq/mcp.json"
+* Global MCP Settings - **"~/.aws/amazonq/mcp.json"**
-* Workspace specific MCP Settings - ".amazonq/mcp.json"
+* Workspace specific MCP Settings - **".amazonq/mcp.json"**

-Lets take a look at creating our "mcp.json" file, and we will do it at the global level.
+Lets take a look at creating our **"mcp.json"** file, and we will do it at the global level.
 Before we edit it, we need an MCP servers to configure.
+In the next task we will do that.

-After looking at the [AWS MCP Server directory](https://awslabs.github.io/mcp/), the one that takes my fancy is the [AWS CDK MCP server](https://awslabs.github.io/mcp/servers/cdk-mcp-server/).
-When I click on this I get an overview of the features that this MCP Server offers, together with the available Tools.
+> For a list of AWS MCP Servers, check out the [AWS MCP Server directory](https://awslabs.github.io/mcp/).
+You can explore a number of different MCP Servers, and the docs proivide an overview of the features that each MCP Server offers, together with the available Tools.
 If I scroll a bit further I get the installation details.

 **Task 16**